Click chart to enlarge

 Long ago I came to the realization that as a finite human being I do not have the mental capacity to grasp fully what is infinite and eternal.
 I also have learned that what matters most is not gaining more knowledge about life's mysteries but putting into practice what God has clearly told me.
 As I do that, I will become the kind of person He wants me to be.

 James 1:12-27, for example, tells us how to respond when tempted.
 We are to see the benefits of resisting temptation (Jas 1:12), take responsibility for our actions (Jas 1:13, 14, 15), acknowledge God's goodness (Jas 1:13,17), see ourselves as the recipients of His grace (Jas 1:17), exercise patience (Jas 1:19), listen submissively to Him (Jas 1:21), and put off all moral filth and evil (Jas 1:21).
 These words are not hard to understand.
 Our problem is that being "doers of the Word" (Jas 1:22) is not our highest priority.
-How different we would be if we did what we know matters most! — Herbert Vander Lugt (Our Daily Bread, Copyright RBC Ministries, Grand Rapids, MI.
-Reprinted by permission.
-All rights reserved)
+How different we would be if we did what we know matters most! — Herbert Vander Lugt (Reprinted by permission from Our Daily Bread Ministries.
+Please do not repost the full devotional without their permission.)

 It is God's will that we should read